-Now, let us define $z_{i}^{rms}$, $u^{rms}$ and $z_{i}^{peak}$, $u^{peak}$ as the RMS and maximum peak values of signals $z_{i}$ and $u$, respectively.
-Table \ref{tab:rms_val_edif} presents these values corresponding to the TMD and ATMD during the period of $t=0$ to $t=30$ s.
+The larger these percentages, the better the attenuation of the signal $z_{2}$.
+Table \ref{tab:rms_val_edif} presents these values corresponding to the TMD and ATMD during the period of $t=0$ to $t=\SI{30}{\s}$.
 This table indicates that the ATMD allows reducing more than three times the peak value of the floor displacement $z_{2}=x_{5}$ when compared to the TMD.
-Note that the SMC that minimize the PI $J_{z_{2}}$ (respectively $J_{u}$) produce the smallest $z_{2}^{rms}$ (respectively $u^{rms}$), as expected.
-Finally, by comparing Tables \ref{tab:tuples} and \ref{tab:rms_val_edif}, it is possible to observe that the values $z_{i}^{rms}$, $i=1,2,3,u$ can be considered as an scaled version of the parameters $\kappa_{i}$, since the relation $\kappa_{i}/z_{i}^{rms}$ is between 1.5 to 2.65.
+For both SMCs, the percentages $\mathcal{R}(z_{2}^{\mathrm{rms}})$ and $\mathcal{R}(z_{2}^{\mathrm{peak}})$ of attenuation for the displacement $z_{2}$ are close to 90\% and 80\%, respectively.
+Note that the SMC that minimize the PI $J_{z_{2}}$ (respectively $J_{u}$) produce the smallest $z_{2}^{\mathrm{rms}}$ (respectively $u^{\mathrm{rms}}$), as expected.
+Finally, by comparing Tables \ref{tab:tuples} and \ref{tab:rms_val_edif}, it is possible to observe that the values $z_{i}^{\mathrm{rms}}$, $i=1,2,3,u$ can be considered as an scaled version of the parameters $\kappa_{i}$, since the relation $\kappa_{i}/z_{i}^{\mathrm{rms}}$ is between 1.5 to 2.65.